robonomist/robonomistClient/README.md

 # Robonomist Client <a href='https://robonomist.com'><img src='man/figures/logo.png' align="right" height="138.5" /></a>

-Client R package for Robonomist Server
+A client package for R to Robonomist Data Server

 ## Datasources

-The `robonomistClient` package allows easy and fast access to various datasources through Robonomist Data Servers, which integrate various datasources with up-to-date data.
+The `robonomistClient` package allows easy and fast access to various datasources through Robonomist Data Server, which integrate various datasources with up-to-date data.
 The client provides access to over 34 000 data tables in 14 datasources.